 Public Practice, a social enterprise focused on building public sector capacity for proactive planning, recently reviewed pre-application services provided by London Borough Councils.

-Time delay is a key stumbling block for pre-application services: The quality of the pre-application advice service different for every local authority.
-Local authority resources are substantially stretched, and often even internal departments cannot jump the queue for advice from planning officers.
+Time delays are a key stumbling block for most pre-application advice services.
+Euqually, the quality of the pre-application advice service can differ significantly between local authorities.
+Local authority resources can be substantially stretched, and often even internal departments cannot jump the queue for advice from planning officers, and specialists in councils may take time to revert answers.
+Lastly, it is not always guaranteed that council representatives will have first hand on-site experience with the site you are working on.

 Public Practice also listed key issues that local authorities face when it comes to pre-app services.